 The classroom is divided in half and each teacher teaches the same material to each half.
 While this approach can greatly benefit students, who receive closer attention with the smaller group size, it is important that each group contains a variety of students who can work well together and that teachers collaborate to insure that the material being taught is consistent between each group.

-Alternative Teaching, AKA Flip-Flop Teaching or Big Group-Small Group
+Alternative Teaching, AKA Teach-Half-Then-Switch or Big Group-Small Group

 The classroom is divided into one large group and one or more smaller groups.
 The smaller groups can focus on different learning material, or be used to help struggling students by differentiating or slowing down instruction.
 This approach can also help to eliminate some of the stigma of students with learning disabilities always being singled out.

 Teachers might also divide the class in half, yet, unlike parallel teaching, each teacher teaches something different, thereby maximizing on their professional expertise as well as making the best use of time.
 Co-teachers teach half the class then after 15-30 minutes they switch with the other half of the class: teach-half-then-switch teaching.